jbszczepaniak/dynamodb-with-go/episode4/post.md

 Our entry point here is the ability to get items from `photos` directory and sort them by filename.
 This is exactly reflected in the image because tree is constructed in a way that allow to sort only by `filename`.
 If we would like to have different entry point - we need to introduce an index.

-**Indexes enhance ability to query the table by introducing additional Partition Keys and Sort Keys.**
+**Indices enhance ability to query the table by introducing additional Partition Keys and Sort Keys.**

-DynamoDB has two types of indexes: Local Secondary Indexes (LSI) and Global Secondary Indexes (GSI). *Secondary* means that they are an addition to Primary Key.
+DynamoDB has two types of indices: Local Secondary Indices (LSI) and Global Secondary Indices (GSI). *Secondary* means that they are an addition to Primary Key.

 ### [Local Secondary Index](#LSI)
 LSI has the same Partition Key as Primary Key but different Sort Key.
 This allows us to sort items by additional attribute.
 In order to do that DynamoDB has to store additional - reorganized tree.
 Each sorting pattern needs to have it's own tree.